EthanRBrown/unitopia/README.md

 const h2 = Length.convert(h1, 'Centimeter') // h2.value is 180.34000000072135
 ```

+Note: unit conversion is not currently available for `Money`.

 ### Unit Array Normalization

 To normalize an array of possibly nonhomogeneous values, call the static `normalize` method: